Berlin festival to open with French Revolution film

 Last year the festival, now in its 62nd year, kicked off with the acclaimed Coen brothers Western "True Grit," although it had already opened in U.S. theatres by that time.

-On February 14 this year, Meryl Streep, firm favourite for a best actress Oscar for her portrayal of former Prime Minister Margaret Thatcher in "The Iron Lady," will be in Berlin to receive a lifetime achievement award.
+On February 14 this year, Meryl Streep, firm favorite for a best actress Oscar for her portrayal of former British Prime Minister Margaret Thatcher in "The Iron Lady," will be in Berlin to receive a lifetime achievement award.

 The festival will screen some of her best-known movies, including "Kramer vs. Kramer," "Sophie's Choice" and "Out of Africa."